These pets are looking for a home in Tucson

 Age: 10 years

-Story: Lexie the Great is a happy, friendly, playful girl that just wants to meet everyone.
-She's affectionate, smart, has a lot of character and has so much love to give to anyone looking for a new companion.
+Story: Lexie the Great is a happy, friendly, playful girl who wants to meet everyone.
+She’s affectionate, smart, has a lot of character and has so much love to give to anyone looking for a new companion.

 Fee: She is a member is the Silver Whiskers Club and has no adoption fee.
 There is a $19 license fee.